AdadaBdada/Found-of-Financial-Data-Science/README.md

 > - Conduct exploratory data analysis to visualize and make comparisons for residential building category classes across boroughs and across time Use histograms, boxplots, scatterplots or other visual graphs.
 Provide summary statistics along with  conclusions.

-2. Conducting a CTR analysis using data from ** The New York Time ** The datasets provided nyt1.csv, nyt2.csv, and nyt3.csv represents three (simulated) days of ads shown and clicks recorded on _the New York Times homepage_.
+2. Conducting a CTR analysis using data from **The New York Time**
+- The datasets provided nyt1.csv, nyt2.csv, and nyt3.csv represents three (simulated) days of ads shown and clicks recorded on _the New York Times homepage_.
 Each row represents a single user.
 There are 5 columns: age, gender (0=female, 1=male), number impressions, number clicks, and logged-in.
 Use R to handle this data.
-Perform some exploratory data analysis:

 > - Create a new variable, age_group
 > -  For each day:
 >    - Plot the distribution of number of impressions and click-through-rate (CTR = #clicks / #impressions) for these age categories